-&lt;sup>41 Drake v Minister for Immigration & Ethnic Affairs (1979) 2 ALD 60; 46 FLR 409; Grollo v Palmer (1995) 184 CLR 348.
+45 Drake v Minister for Immigration & Ethnic Affairs (1979) 2 ALD 60; 46 FLR 409; Grollo v Palmer (1995) 184 CLR 348.

-- o membership of a trade union

-- o sexual orientation or practices, or

-- o criminal record

-- health information about an individual (see paragraphs B.68-B.72)

-- genetic information (that is not otherwise health information)

-- biometric information that is to be used for the purpose of automated biometric verification or biometric identification, or

-- biometric templates (s 6(1)).

-B.133 Information may be sensitive information where it unambiguously implies one of these matters.
-For example, many surnames have a particular racial or ethnic origin, but that alone will not constitute sensitive information that necessarily indicates the racial or ethnic origin of an individual with that surname.

-B.134 Terms such as 'political opinions' and 'philosophical beliefs' are not defined in the Privacy Act.
+- o religious beliefs or affiliations - o philosophical beliefs - o membership of a professional or trade association - o membership of a trade union - o sexual orientation or practices, or - o criminal record - health information about an individual (see paragraphs B.74-B.78) - genetic information (that is not otherwise health information) - biometric information that is to be used for the purpose of automated biometric verification or biometric identification, or - biometric templates (s 6(1)). - B.139 Information may be sensitive information where it clearly implies one of these matters.
+For example, many surnames have a particular racial or ethnic origin, but that alone will not constitute sensitive information that clearly indicates the racial or ethnic origin of an individual with that surname. - B.140 Terms such as 'political opinions' and 'philosophical beliefs' are not defined in the Privacy Act.
 They take their ordinary meaning and should be interpreted broadly.
-However, not every value, belief or opinion of an individual will be considered to be a political opinion or philosophical belief.

-B.135 Sensitive information is generally afforded a higher level of privacy protection under the APPs than other personal information (for example, see APPs 3, 6 and 7).
+However, not every value, belief or opinion of an individual will be considered to be a political opinion or philosophical belief. - B.141 Sensitive information is generally afforded a higher level of privacy protection under the APPs than other personal information (for example, see APPs 3, 6 and 7).
 This recognises that inappropriate handling of sensitive information can have adverse consequences for an individual or those associated with the individual.
 For example, discrimination or mistreatment is sometimes based on a person's race or ethnic origin or union membership.
 Mishandling of sensitive information may also cause humiliation or embarrassment or undermine an individual's dignity.